TheRandomLabs/RandomPatches/README.md

 slower computers or heavier modded instances.
 To counter this, RandomPatches allows several connection timeouts to be configured:

-* The connection read timeout (this is both client and server-sided)
+* The connection read timeout
+  * Both client and server-sided
+  * Raised to 120 seconds from the vanilla value of 30 seconds by default
-* The login timeout (how long the server waits for a player to log in)
+* The login timeout
+  * How long the server waits for a player to log in
+  * Raised to 2400 ticks (120 seconds) from the vanilla value of 600 ticks (30 seconds) by default
-* The KeepAlive timeout (how long the server waits for a player to return a KeepAlive packet before disconnecting them)
+* The KeepAlive timeout
+  * How long the server waits for a player to return a KeepAlive packet before disconnecting them
+  * Raised to 120 seconds from the vanilla value of 30 seconds by default

-In addition, RandomPatches allows the interval at which KeepAlive packets are sent to clients to be configured.
+In addition, RandomPatches allows the interval at which KeepAlive packets are sent to clients to be configured, although it is recommended that this be left at the vanilla value of 15 seconds.
 </details>

 ### Player speed limits